HIS STORY

 These confrontations, and the trade blockades which accompanied them, drove the English economy to its knees and consequently led the English to attempt to find new extra-European trade partners, prime among them being Japan.

-Established in Chatham in the mid-16th century, the dockyard subsequently expanded into neighbouring Gillingham.
+A 1790 artist's depiction of Chatham Dockyard, which was established in the mid-16th century and expanded into neighbouring Gillingham.
 (Credit: Wikimedia)

 In 1588, after decades of antipathy, true war with Spain broke out.
 The Iberians attempted an invasion of the British Isles to put an end to the 'English problem.'
 Adams, along with most other able-bodied seamen in the realm, was enlisted to defend the nation's independence, and something that might have seemed even more important to the people of the time, the Protestant religion.